10 weeks+ 2 days pregnant

 As you navigate through life after loss it’s hard to imagine that anyone has it as bad as you do.
 Other people appear wrapped up in trivialities- tiny scratches in comparison to your gaping wounds.
 I felt angry at the rest of the world with their frivolous problems and also angry at those people who possessed a seemingly carefree happiness which felt totally unaccessible to me now.
 I can see why many people fall out after a loved one is lost, because your emotional resources are so low and we do expect the rest of the world to make concessions for our broken hearts.
 But in real life there are no concessions.
 The world doesn’t stop spinning and you realise how insignificant you actually are.
 People are governed by their own agendas- the landlord who wants a child-free property, the overworked midwife who has to abandon the grieving parents because she simply cannot fit them into her hectic schedule, the father who treads all over his daughter’s feelings in order to protect his own ego, the hospital staff who place a bereaved mother and father in a room which could trigger their grief because it is the only available space.

-Life after loss is tough because loss is all-consuming but so is life.
+Life after loss is tough because loss is all-consuming, but then, so is life.